SulaiGit-DE/aws-pyspark-ci-cd/README.md

 3. Run the job: `python scripts/job.py`

 ## CI/CD
-- On push, GitHub Actions will run the ETL job and (optionally) deploy to AWS.
+- On push, GitHub Actions will run the ETL job and (optionally) deploy to AWS. # Update trigger